yegor256/blog/_drafts/_problems.md

 Then, suddenly, the question came up: "**what problems?**"
 I was puzzled.
 I thought it was obvious that vast majority of modern software written in modern OO-languages is unmaintainable and simply a mess.
-So, I googled a bit and this is what I found (in chronological order).
+So, I googled a bit and this is what I found (in their chronological order).

 <!--more-->